semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 and so on.
 Nevertheless, I don't want this article to be boring, so I decided to talk about full-text search now, since routing & cie are not essentials to practice full-text search.

 Before we start making full-text search queries, we should have something on what to search...
 Which is actually not the case.
 As my objective right now is not to introduce you to high-performances full-text search, we won't need a big as hell database.
-In my infinite kindness, I provided you a JSON document you can find in the `dataset` folder of the
+In my infinite kindness, **I provided you a JSON document you can find in the `dataset` folder of the
-Github repositories that comes with this article.
+Github repositories that comes with this article**.
 Okey, you won, I give you the address: [https://github.com/quentinfayet/elasticsearch/tree/v2.0](https://github.com/quentinfayet/elasticsearch/tree/v2.0).
 This document, named as `game_of_thrones_dataset.json` contains a hand-made
 (yes, I said hand-made) dataset of Game of Thrones characters, along with their biographies.

 #### The mapping

-Before bulk indexing data, we need to configure the index's mapping.
+Before bulk indexing data, **we need to configure the index's mapping**.
 I provided you a turnkey mapping, that can be found into the `queries/mapping/mapping.json` file of the Github repository.
 First of all, let's take a look at this mapping.

 {% highlight json %}